matthewbdaly/laravel-testing-recipes/chapter1.md

 *Integration tests* are lower level tests that interact with more than one unit of code within your application.
 For instance, if you had a REST API that retrieved recipes, you might test that a request searching for *Banoffee Pie* returned a result from the `recipes` endpoint.

-*Unit tests* work on a single "unit" of code, such as a class or function, and any dependencies of that unit must be replaced by mocks.
+*Unit tests* work on a single "unit" of code, such as a class or function, and any dependencies of that unit should usually be replaced by mocks.
 For instance, if you wrote a test for an ORM model that in turn called the database, that would not technically be a unit test - for it to meet the definition of a unit test, the database connection would need to have been mocked.

 What do I need?
 ---------------